lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

 On the Portal landing page, click on the tab labeled "DP1 Catalogs".
 Leave the default table selection.

 **3. Enter Constraints.**
 Check the box to the left of the "Spatial" section (uncheck the other two if checked), and click on the "Multi-object" button next to "Spatial Type".
+This will make a pop-up window appear with the interface to upload a table.

 .. figure:: images/portal-102-4-1.png
     :name: portal-102-4-1